-NeighborWorks Northeastern PA has been helping families stay in their homes and find affordable solutions for over 35 years.
+NeighborWorks Northeastern PA has been helping families stay in their homes and find affordable solutions for over 40 years.
 When the foreclosure crisis first began, we worked tirelessly to ensure NEPA homeowners were given every available opportunity to stay in their homes.
-NeighborWorks operates in multiple counties throughout northeastern Pennsylvania.
-Please contact our office to learn what services and resources are available to you.
+We continued this work through the COVID-19 pandemic and now NeighborWorks operates in multiple counties throughout Northeastern Pennsylvania.

 What if I don’t know the type of mortgage I have?